Print Friendly

 TlapannextiliztliIntroduction

-Intransitive verbs in the present tense have three parts: a prefix (just as substantive nouns), a verbal base, and a suffix that marks singular and plural forms.
-In the present tense, the verbal base does not undergo a grammatical transformation, this means that its singular form is followed by the suffix “ø,” while the verbal base in its plural form is followed by the letter “h.”
-For example:
+Intransitive verbs in the present tense have three parts: an agent prefix, a verbal base, and a suffix that marks singular or plural agent.
+In the present tense, the singular is followed by the suffix “ø,” and “h” in the plural.

 ø – ehua – ø “she/he is from, comes from”